Are you starting university this September or returning after the summer break?

 This week’s tips, provided by IAM RoadSmart offer advice on how to prepare for your drive to university and can be seen below:

 Make sure you’ve had a look at the route before you set off and check for the latest traffic updates and alternative routes if necessary.
 While it may be an exciting prospect to get there as soon as possible, be sure to leave plenty of time and take regular breaks!

-• Observation – Be mindful when driving; especially on motorways where you’ll be travelling faster in close proximity to other cars and on unfamiliar A/B roads which may catch you out with unexpected turns or junctions.
+Be mindful when driving; especially on motorways where you’ll be travelling faster in close proximity to other cars and on unfamiliar A/B roads which may catch you out with unexpected turns or junctions.

-• Parking – Make sure to check with your accommodation on the best places for parking and unloading your belongings.
+Make sure to check with your accommodation on the best places for parking and unloading your belongings.
 Parking partly on the pavement or verges will cause inconvenience to locals and disrupt the flow of traffic while many halls of residence and rented houses also often require permits to park outside; so be considerate and be sure to check so you don’t get fined!

-Other CarCliq articles that may interest you:
+Other CarCliq articles that might interest you:

-For more CarCliq guides click here.
+For more CarCliq Guides, click here.